BinaryMoon/wp-toolbelt/readme.txt

 = Why one plugin and not separate plugins? =

 I am making this because it's something I want to use.
 I like the simplicity of installing Jetpack and letting it do it's thing.
-But it's not designed for speed or elegance, so I am trying to address that with my own plugin.
+But Jetpack is not designed for speed or elegance, so I am trying to address that with my own plugin.

-I am making the theme as developer friendly as I can.
+I am making the plugin as developer friendly as I can.
 Things can be tweaked using WordPress filters, and I will add more of these as I go.

 = Do you have any documentation? =